techfutures/rpki-validator/README.md

 # RPKI Validator
 ### RPKI Validator based on CloudFlare GoRTR and OctoRPKI

-A quick a simple docker compose we use internally to run CloudFlare RPKI Validator, both containers are built from the official CloudFlare images.
+A quick and simple docker compose we use internally to run CloudFlare RPKI Validator, both containers are built from the official CloudFlare images.
 See [resources section](#resources) for links to more info.

 ## Run with Docker